Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 There are several interrelated psychological mechanisms that make this so useful.

-1. It makes my "committing" / deciding to do the thing real, and not epiphenomenal.
+1. It makes my "committing" / deciding to do the thing real, and not epiphenomenal
 	- prevents me from unreflectively adding goals to my day
 2. It "loads up" my goals for the day
 3. This breaks down any ambiguity barriers